StuartPeile/fed-court/README.md

 This is a fully working project that has been deployed and tested.

+There is also an Api App under the FedCourt directory I created to deploy and test the infrastructure.

 ## DESIGN

 The design of this system is an App service that talks to a SQL server.
 The App service is exposed to the public and has logging attached, scaled by CPU, and is placed in a vnet and subsiquent subnet.
 The SQL is to be secured by a private endpoint brings the SQL within the private endpoints own subnet.